Short looping studio video of Lian Li coding.

 Project constraints

-• • Needed full layout control (Adobe Portfolio couldn’t offer it)
+• • Needed full layout control beyond template platforms.

 Design constraints